 Previous expansion discussions

 Later in November, Governor Mead’s administration released the details of their SHARE (Strategy for Health, Access, Responsibility and Employment) proposal for modified Medicaid expansion.
-The governor’s proposal included having newly-eligible enrollees pay a small premium ($20 to $50 per month for most households) if their income is between 100 percent and 138 percent of poverty level, and there would also be small copays for most newly-eligible enrollees.
+The governor’s proposal included having newly-eligible enrollees pay a small premium ($20 to $50 per month for most households) if their income was between 100 percent and 138 percent of poverty level, and there would also be small copays for most newly-eligible enrollees.
 Mead’s proposal also included access to vocational rehabilitation and job search services to encourage unemployed enrollees to enter the job market.
-Officials noted that the job training and placement portion of the program was not a requirement for participation (which would have been a hard sell in terms of winning federal approval), but rather a benefit for enrollees.
+Officials noted that the job training and placement portion of the program was not a requirement for participation (which would have been a hard sell in terms of winning federal approval under the Obama Administration, which flatly rejected work requirements and similar provisions), but rather a benefit for enrollees.